sseefried/ylj16-slideshow/slideshow.md

 public static void unpackAssets() { ... }
 /* sets global variable called externalAssetsDir */
 ```
+???
+- nativeInit needs to be implemented in C which I'll show in the next slide.

 ---
 ## JNI implementation of `nativeInit`